dannyvassallo/vine_dl/README.md

-#Ruby Vine Downloader
+#VineDl

-A proof of concept ruby Vine video ripper.
+A Vine video ripper written in Ruby.

 ####How To Use